XiaozhuFang/xiaozhufang.github.io/_pages/publications.md

 - Fang, X., Mu, B., & Chen, T. (2024).
 Kernel-Based Regularized Continuous-Time System Identification from Sampled Data.
 In the 63nd IEEE Conference on Decision and Control (CDC).
 - Fang, X., Xu, Y., & Chen, T. (2024).
 A Local Gaussian Process Regression Approach to Frequency Response Function Estimation.
 In the 20th IFAC Symposium on System Identification (SYSID).
 - Xu, Y., Fang, X., Mu, B., & Chen, T. (2024).
 An Efficient Implementation for Regularized Frequency Response Function and Transient Estimation.
 In the 20th IFAC Symposium on System Identification (SYSID).
-- Fang, X., & Chen, T. (2022, July).
+- Fang, X., & Chen, T. (2022).
 On kernel design for non-causal systems with application to feedforward control.
 In 2022 41st Chinese control conference (CCC).